Open-Data-Product-Initiative/v4.1/source/includes/_sla.md

 ```

-> Example of SLA extenal profiles for each profile usage:
+> Example of SLA external profiles for each profile usage:

 ```yml